MicrosoftDocs/dynamics-365-ai/ai-docs/sales/prioritize-sales-pipeline-through-work-list.md

     > ![Choose date and time for the email to be sent](media/sa-worklist-bulk-email-schedule-email.png "Choose date and time for the email to be sent")

 6. Select **Send to all**.
-    The email is sent to all the recipients, and you can verify that the lead’s timeline is updated with the sent email.
-You can refresh the work list and records are moved to the next step.
+    The email is sent to all the recipients, and you can verify that the entity’s timeline is updated with the email, which is just being sent.
+You can refresh the work list and records will move to the next step.

 ## Understand the Up next widget